OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 ## Summary

-Within coding it is easy to make mistakes, but version control systems like Git and GitHub make it possible for us to go back in time and fix these mistakes.
-This workflow diagram summarizes what I covered in the blog and is a helpful reference for understanding how to move forwards and backwards in Git/GitHub.
+This was a quick look into how you can go back in time with Git.
+There is a lot more to learn from these resources, but this covers most of what we do with the OHI.
+Here is a workflow diagram summarizes what I covered in the blog and is a helpful reference for understanding how to move forwards and backwards in Git/GitHub.

 <br>